 Today, beneath the church, you’ll find an extraordinary museum devoted to understanding and appreciating the man that was Winston Churchill, the man who led England and much of the world through our “darkest hour” and who taught us that “it is the courage to continue that counts.”

 The Victorian house that became the Loganberry Inn has witnessed it all.
-Built in 1899, it didn’t become an inn for another 90 years, but in that time, numerous members of the Churchill family have stayed in these rooms, including granddaughter Edwina Sandys.
+Built in 1899, it didn’t become an inn for another 90 years.
+In that time, numerous members of the Churchill family have stayed in these rooms, including granddaughter Edwina Sandys.
 She is a sculptor responsible for the huge piece of the Berlin Wall adjacent to the Christopher Wren Church.